Points arising from recent judgment on disposal of fonts

 With regard to Michael’s point regarding bishops’ directions, S76 Mission and Pastoral Measure 2011 relates to the disposal of the font, communion table and plate, and other contents within a pastoral church buildings scheme or a pastoral (church buildings disposal) scheme where a church or part of a church is to be demolished or appropriated to any use specified or described in the scheme, or by the direction of the bishop in the absence of such provisions.
 This section of the Measure is outwith the faculty jurisdiction, S76(5), and therefore the bishop’s directions do not appear to be applicable to situations regarding redundant fonts such as re-orderings &c, where the building remains in full use.

-It is perhaps more significantly that there exists within the ecclesiastical law of the Church a procedure to which the faculty jurisdiction is inapplicable, and for which the sacramental nature of fonts &c is not an implicit concern, The word “sacramental” is absent from both the Measure and its Code of Practice]; paragraphs 5.7 and 5.8 of Appendix 11A to the Code of Practice for the Measure state:
+It is perhaps more significantly that there exists within the ecclesiastical law of the Church a procedure to which the faculty jurisdiction is inapplicable, and for which the sacramental nature of fonts &c is not an implicit concern, The word “sacramental” is absent from both the Measure and its Code of Recommended Practice, Vol. 2, Appendix 2.6, states:

 5.7 When all arrangements for the disposal of all contents have been completed, the DMPC [Diocesan Mission and Pastoral Committees] should forward to the [Church] Commissioners two copies of the inventory, duly annotated to show how they will be dealt with, and one copy to both the SAC [CBC’s Statutory Advisory Committee] and the diocesan records office.
 The bishop should, subject to any provisions of the scheme, give directions as to the application of any sale proceeds deriving from the disposal of the contents (s.76(2) of the 2011 Measure).